 On July 29, 2010, the Company acquired the prescription pharmacy business and assets of DS Pharmacy, Inc. ("DS Pharmacy"), a wholly-owned subsidiary of drugstore.com, inc. The acquisition provides the Company with an expanded presence in on-line pharmacy and a six year license of drugstore.com capabilities, trademarks and trade names.
 In connection with the acquisition, the Company and drugstore.com entered into a Transitional Services Agreement and a Services Agreement pursuant to which, for a period of six years following the closing of the acquisition, drugstore.com will provide the Company with marketing services.
 The agreements also allow drugstore.com customers to continue to order from the Company through the drugstore.com website.
 The Company paid \$5.0 million in cash upon closing and will pay an additional earn-out in cash based on the results of operations during the twelve month period following the closing.
-As of June 30, 2011, there is a liability of \$3.7 million, which represents the fair value of the earn-out payment, included in accrued expenses and other current liabilities on the Consolidated Balance Sheets.
+The agreements state that the final earn-out payment will be made in the fourth quarter, 2011.
+As of September 30, 2011 and December 31, 2010, there was a liability of \$3.3 million and \$4.2 million, respectively, which represented the estimated fair value of the earn-out payment included in accrued expenses and other current liabilities on the Consolidated Balance Sheets.